-The Bureau is required to submit a written report to the member organisations on its activities 2 (two) weeks before the start of the General Assembly.
-This report will reflect the work carried out by each individual Bureau member and will be presented at the General Assembly.
+The Bureau is required to submit a draft Bureau Report to the AC one (1) month before the start of each General Assembly.
+This report will reflect the work carried out by each individual Bureau member since the last General Assembly.
+The AC will then respond with comments and suggestions before a final version is adopted jointly by the Bureau and the AC.
+The Bureau Report will then be sent to the Member Organisations at least two (2) weeks before the start of the General Assembly.
+This report will be presented at the General Assembly."